Displayr/rhtmlLabelUtils/README.md

 # Background / history / context

-labelUtils.js was introduced first in \[most likely\] rhtmlPitcographs and then propogated via copy / paste in to rhtmlDonut, rhtmlHeatmap, rhtmlMoonplot, rhtmlPalmTrees, and most recently into rhtmlLabeledScatter.
+labelUtils.js was introduced first in \[most likely\] rhtmlPictographs and then propogated via copy / paste in to rhtmlDonut, rhtmlHeatmap, rhtmlMoonplot, rhtmlPalmTrees, and most recently into rhtmlLabeledScatter.

 Each version was slightly different as updates were made and not applied to previous uses.